 Txchnologist, NOVEMBER 7TH, 2011, BY MORGEN E. PECK

-It’s not a simple matter of adding up the load in a private network and transferring it to a consolidated data center.
-Once a company moves all of that information offsite, its employees have to go through the Internet every time they need access, and those operations consume energy too.
+Once a company moves all of that information offsite, its employees have to go through the Internet.
+I mean every time they need access.
+For those operations consume energy too.
 The data may be traveling on superhighways, but it has further to go.
 “The thing that’s going to kill us in the longer term is connecting into the internet to talk to the cloud provider,” says Hinton.